clement-berard/node-red-contrib-better-webdav/README.md

   </a>
 </p>

+## Disclaimer

+This package is largely inspired by the excellent [node-red-node-webdav](https://flows.nodered.org/node/node-red-node-webdav) package 💪

+However, I needed additional features not available in the existing package.
+As a result, I decided to create my own.

+This isn't intended to replace the existing library.
+It was also a personal project to help me practice building Node-RED nodes, explore how to create them in TypeScript, and deepen my understanding of the process.

+There's no pretense that this is better than the original package—just a different approach for specific needs and learning purposes.

 ## Features

 All actions use the same node, you just need to change the action in the node configuration or use entry property.